a brush with death

 Almost dying shattered the illusion that any of my achievements are cosmically relevant.
 What matters are moments of presence with my surroundings, with people, and with myself.
 In a society that places such emphasis on doing, this realization has been intrinsically freeing.
 It alleviates the pressure and allows me to take myself less seriously.

-And when my time does come, well—I can’t say I’ll be afraid.
+And when my time comes, well—I can’t say I’ll be afraid.